utkarshkumar21/Coffee-Retail-Performance-Analysis-Dashboard/README.md

 *Ctrl + Click on Home → navigates back to the Home Dashboard

 📌 This approach simulates application-style navigation within Power BI.
+> 📌 Note: Power BI (.pbix) files cannot be previewed directly on GitHub.
+> Please refer to the dashboard screenshots above or download the file to view it locally in Power BI Desktop.